modernserf/karaoke-theory/_posts/2016-08-17-karaoke-mom.md

 **Karaoke credits:**

-- Sarah Booz performing Sublime's Date Rape at Pinebox in Brooklyn
+- Sarah Booz performing Sublime's "Date Rape" at Pine Box Rock Shop in Brooklyn
-- The Wolf and Tigerlily performing The Weekend's The Hills at Cobra Club in Brooklyn
+- The Wolf and Tigerlily performing The Weeknd's "The Hills" at Cobra Club in Brooklyn
-- Prince of Persia performing Aerosmith's I Don't Want To Miss a Thing at the Spread Eagle in London
+- Prince of Persia performing Aerosmith's "I Don't Want To Miss a Thing" at the Spread Eagle in London
-- Dave performing Dr. Dre and Eminem's Forget About Dre at Pinebox in Brooklyn
+- Dave performing Dr. Dre and Eminem's "Forgot About Dre" at Pine Box Rock Shop in Brooklyn

 [Download on SoundCloud](https://soundcloud.com/karaoke-theory/episode4-finalfinal)
 [Subscribe on iTunes](https://itunes.apple.com/ie/podcast/karaoke-theory/id1137159144?mt=2)